 I recommend visiting the Washington State Society for Clinical Social Work website to learn more about Clinical Social Work in Washington.
 As a profession, I strongly recommend you visit the Clinical Social Work Association.

-To learn about the Dept. of Health’s regulation of Clinical Social Work, search a provider’s current license status, file a complaint, etc., visit the Washington State Department of Health Social Work program website.
+To learn about the Dept. of Health’s regulation of Clinical Social Work, search a provider’s current license status (including mine) (including mine), file a complaint, etc., visit the Washington State Department of Health Social Work program website.